nosenfield/MemoryGameAssessment/README.md

 If no cards remaining, play celebration

 ## Development Notes

 Start Button and Reset Button are essentially doing the exact same thing.
 Skipping as non-essential UX.
 A card face is essentially identical to its ID.
+Storing these together in some capacity makes sense.

 ### Possible Game Tweaks

 - If a design appears more than 3 times in a board, allow for chaining

+## Estimated Time
+4 hours